celigo/integrator-extension/extension.md

  *
  *  settings - the container for all integrator.io settings data for an integration (applicable only to connectors).
  *
- *  configuration - the configuration provided for the wrapper export.
+ *  configuration - the configuration provided for the wrapper import.
 Can be used to further customize the wrapper.
  */

 module.wrappers.importFunction = function (options, callback) {